 - Communication skills: Interpersonal skills are absolutely important in your job.
 You must be able to communicate with clients throughout the treatment and help them relax their mind and body—something which is essential for effective treatment.

 - Business Attitude: You must be business-oriented towards your profession.
 Keep thinking about ways to improve services, cut costs without undermining the quality of services, and other things.
 Take customer’s queries, recommendations, and complaints seriously!

 There are plentiful job opportunities available to freelance aestheticians such as day spas, hotel spas, hair salons, cruise line spas, department spas and medical spas.
-If you are not comfortable with being a service provider, you can work as a representative for any skin care line marketed to medical offices, department stores, and spas, or you can take up the academic route and start teaching aspiring aestheticians.
+If you are not comfortable with being a service provider, you can work as a representative for any skin care career line marketed to medical offices, department stores, and spas, or you can take up the academic route and start teaching aspiring aestheticians.
 If you wish to work independently, you can offer on-call services to customers.

-It is important you keep a track on these jobs, and therefore, it is recommended you make the best use of freelance websites such as linkedin.com and freelance.com.
+It is important you keep a track on these jobs, and therefore, it is recommended that you make the best use of freelance websites such as linkedin.com and freelance.com.
 These websites allow users the creation of a customized profile account and submission of applications; they also send regular emails to notify about latest job openings.

-A lot of factors play a key role in determining the pay scale of a freelance aesthetician such as the status of the workplace, background of the client, type of treatment needed, the experience of the aesthetician, etc. For example, an experienced aesthetician will usually get a handsome pay for the services offered, especially for expensive skin treatments such as chemical peeling or facelift.
+A lot of factors play a key role in determining the pay scale of a freelance aesthetician such as the status of the workplace, background of the client, type of treatment needed, the experience of the aesthetician, etc. For example, an experienced aesthetician will usually get handsome pay for the services offered, especially for expensive skin treatments such as chemical peeling or facelift.